JeremyGrosser/the_grid/README.md

 ## Resources
 I use GIMP to create 8-bit 8x8 grayscale bitmaps, which are transformed by `res/make_resources.py` into 2-bit ELF objects and statically linked into libresources.a.
 Those symbols are imported by `src/bitmaps.ads`.

-You need a GNAT ARM ELF toolchain in your PATH and the Python Pillow Library (python3-pil) installed to run make_resources.
+You need a `arm-eabi-objcopy` and `arm-eabi-ar` in your PATH and the Python Pillow Library (python3-pil) installed to run make_resources.

     cd res
     python3 make_resources.py